alireza-astane/TheMind/README.md

-This is the repository for coopration in exercise 6 of advanced Programming 2022 at SUT
+This is the repository for coopration in exercise 6 of advanced programming 2022 course at SUT